 How a Cloud Server Can Protect Your Business from Data Breaches

 Data breaches result in not only the loss of data, but also damage to a company's reputation, customer disengagement, and potential legal disputes.
 In a recent Unisys survey in the Philippines, it found out that 24% of customers who reported data breaches ended up pursuing legal action, 21% dropped the brand involved, and 18% exposed their concerns on social media.
 Cyberattacks have become more frequent and more complex in the past few years.
 The 2017 Breach Level Index Report revealed that over 7 million data breach incidents happen daily.
-Identity theft, social engineering, phishing, and malware attacks are on the rise, and many of these, especially ransomware attacks, are directed towards exploiting traditional and on-premise systems.
+Identity theft, social engineering, phishing, and malware attacks are on the rise, and many of these, especially ransomware attacks, are directed toward exploiting traditional and on-premise systems.
 Despite this, many companies still cling to outdated and insecure legacy systems.
-Although it poses different cybersecurity risks, cloud servers or infrastructure provide the secure, scalable, and on-demand network and storage solutions that your company needs.
+Although it poses different cybersecurity risks, cloud servers or infrastructure provides the secure, scalable, and on-demand network and storage solutions that your company needs.
 In this article, we will delve into the specifics of why simply taking advantage of cloud servers can increase your protection against data breaches.

 Cybersecurity tools made for legacy systems are unreliable compared to the multi-layered approach of cloud servers.
 Data on cloud servers, for one, have inherent redundancy.
 It means you won’t have to worry about data loss in the event of physical failures.
 As cloud apps function as a service, you get an ever-evolving product with frequent updates.
 Hackers and cybercriminals often evolve tactics and strategies to cause a successful breach.
 Securing your system with real-time continuous patches can only be possible for hosted services.
 Emerging applications like predictive analytics can also take advantage of the amount of data in the cloud to detect vulnerabilities or potential breaches, according to Tech Crunch.